Holden-F/holden-f.github.io/index.md

 ---

 ## About Me

  ![A picture of a smiling whitw man in a light blue collared shirt.
 He is wearing a silver and blue tie.](profile.png "Holden Ford")

 Hello, my name is Holden Ford and I am 24 years old.

-I enjoy being outdoors a lot, especially in the context of camping or hiking
+I enjoy being outdoors a lot, especially in the context of camping or hiking.
+I love to learn new things about the world around me.

 I love writing and drawing.
 I like Lord of the Rings and Star Trek and can talk endlessly about them.
 I play DnD in my spare time with my friends.